jjwatt/wdc/README.md

             -h, --help          Show this help message and exit -l, --list          List bookmarks
-            -a, --add [name]    Add current directory with name
+            -a, --add [name]    Add current directory with name -p, --pop           Pop the last item off the list and return the dir
 ```

 `wdc` is meant to be used with finders like `fzy`[^1]. e.g.,